 If you’re in the market for one of the best Android phones, the breadth of options can be overwhelming.
 But choice is probably the greatest thing about Google’s mobile OS.
 Android guarantees a similar user experience across many makes and models of phones, while letting you prioritize the features you want.

 Android purists should consider the Pixel 4 and Pixel 4 XL.
 These phones, among the first to boast Android 10, offer a faster Google Assistant, secure face unlock and motion gesture controls, though the outstanding cameras remain the Pixels' big selling point.
 And they stand to get even better now that Google has announced an initiative to regularly update them with feature drops.

-If you're on a budget but still holding out for one of the best Android phones may want to take a look at the OnePlus 7T provides swift performance, a smooth 90Hz display good cameras and a slick design for a reasonable $599.
+Those on a budget but still holding out for one of the best Android phones may want to take a look at the OnePlus 7T, which provides swift performance, a smooth 90Hz display good cameras and a slick design for a reasonable $599.
 The $399 Pixel 3a is another great choice, as it offers fantastic cameras for hundreds less than your typical flagship.
 Our top cheap phone under $300 is the Moto G7 Power, which offers great battery life, though a successor — the Moto G Power — promises the same big battery and a $249 price tag when it arrives this spring.